LD4/entity_metadata_management/docs/0.1/index.md

 This specification is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams] and uses the following key terms from Activity Streams:

 * [Activity](https://www.w3.org/TR/activitystreams-core/#activity): `Activity` objects are used to describe an individual change to the metadata of an Entity Set.
-These often affect just one Entity but in the case of changes such as Entity merges and splits, more than one Entity may be involved and sometimes subordinate Actions.
+These often affect just one Entity but in the case of changes such as Entity merges and splits, more than one Entity may be involved and sometimes sequenced Actions.
 * [Collection](https://www.w3.org/TR/activitystreams-core/#collections): The entry point for all the information about changes to the metadata of an Entity Set is modeled as a Collection, using the [`OrderedCollection`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollection) type to indicate that the activities in the collection are in time order.
 * [`OrderedCollectionPage`](https://www.w3.org/TR/activitystreams-core/#dfn-orderedcollectionpage): The completed `OrderedCollection` of changes is expressed as a set of `OrderedCollectionPage` to ensure that there are manageable chunks of change activities described even for large and long-running sets of updates.